 The words you use for your job titles, skills, experience, education, location, and employers determine how often you are found by employers and recruiters searching in LinkedIn, Google, or an applicant tracking system.

-In addition, the frequency, variation, and placement of those terms determines how high up in search results your LinkedIn profile appears (and higher is definitely better since very few people look past the first page of search results).
+The frequency, variation, and placement of those terms determines how high in search results your LinkedIn profile appears (and higher is definitely better since very few people look past the first page of search results).

 Take the time to go through The Top 25 Keywords for Your Job Search to dig out the terms that are important to employers -- but terms that you might not have thought to use.
 The time you spend in this analysis will have a very good payback for your job search and career.

 No matter how tempting, do not claim a skill or accomplishment you do not have!
 In these days of search engines and public records, employers will discover those fabrications, and opportunities will be ruined.

 We often view our skills as not very important and not worth mentioning.
 But, those skills may be rare and of great value to an employer.
 So, be thoughtful and thorough in your analysis.